LiaoxyuCM/FidoWorld/README.md

 ## Version info

+v0.5.1 \[Latest\] More animation and valid "press Enter to search".

-v0.5.0 \[Latest\] Add editing function, allowing users to modify paragraph contents and update styles to support new buttons.
+v0.5.0 Add editing function, allowing users to modify paragraph contents and update styles to support new buttons.

 v0.4.1 Update documents and scripts, add HTML preview function, and optimize Markdown option.